tranleduy2000/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/LinearSolve.md

 ```
 >> LinearSolve({{1, 2, 3}, {4, 5, 6}, {7, 8, 9}}, {1, -2, 3})
- : Linear equation encountered that has no solution.

 LinearSolve({{1, 2, 3}, {4, 5, 6}, {7, 8, 9}}, {1, -2, 3})
 ```